GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 **Note:** You can check the working code for [Flutter](https://github.com/GeekyAnts/flutter-docs-code-samples/tree/master/Layout_sample/flutter-basic-layout-code/basiclayout_sample) and its equivalent [React Native](https://github.com/GeekyAnts/flutter-docs-code-samples/tree/master/Layout_sample/rn-simple-layout) code.

 ### How do I overlap several widgets on top of one another?
 In React Native, we can overlap several components by using `absolute` positioning.
 In Flutter, we use [`Stack`](https://docs.flutter.io/flutter/widgets/Stack-class.html) to arrange widgets on top of a base widget.
-The widgets can completely or partially overlap the base widget.
+The widgets can entirely or partially overlap the base widget.

 `Stack` positions its children relative to the edges of its box.
-This class is useful if you want to overlap several children in a simple way.
+This class is useful if you simply want to overlap several children.
 ```dart
 // Flutter
 new Stack(